amoghgr123/React-shopping-cart/README.md

 10. Implementation of GitHub Actions for promoting the promoting your code to production. react-testing-library / Vitest – for testing the app, we'll use react-testing-library and Vitest.

-11. Header Shrinking option on the Home Screen and Search screen which helps us to seamlessly scroll down the list of products with the shrinking effect of the header
+11. Header Shrinking option on the Home Screen and Search screen which helps us to seamlessly scroll down the list of products with the shrinking effect of the header.

+# Scope for Improvement:

+1. We can also use Fake Store API to fetch the products as an improvement to this project.
+2. Right now using the Search icon on the Header, we can only search for Phone related items from the Product list.
+This can be extended to search for any category of items using the API.
+3. Can automate more Unit Tests using Jest and Enzyme as an improvement to the current set of test cases available in this project.
+4. Can do extensive error handling for each of the APIs as it is done for only one API for now.

+# Challenges Faced:

+1. Faced challenges while resolving the issues with Unit Test cases based on React Testing Library which I was able to work on resolve them.
+2. Faced challenges while creating a Search Widget and making sure that it has to provide me only Phone related items, was able to implement it and display it accordingly.
+3. Faced challenges while adjusting the UI dimensions for some of the screens and have resolve them.